natedillon/dotfiles/README.md

 xcode-select --install
 ```

-**Note:** The `xcode-select --install` command appears to not work at the moment, giving an error saying the software is not currently available from the Software Update server.
-Unfortunately, the only fix I’ve found is to download the command line tools directly from the [Apple developer website](https://developer.apple.com/download/more/?=command%20line%20tools), which requires a login.
+**Note:** You can also download the command line tools directly from the [Apple developer website](https://developer.apple.com/download/more/?=command%20line%20tools), which requires an Apple account.

 #### Apple Account